Towards an Understanding of Large Language Models in Software Engineering Tasks: LLMs in Software Engineering Tasks

 \subsection{Code Summarization}

 \textbf{Definition:} Code summarization is an important technique for program understanding and automatic documentation generation.
-The main goal of this task is to automatically generate clear, accurate, and useful code comments to aid developers in understanding and maintaining code.
+When using LLM for code summarization, the main goal of this task is to automatically generate clear, accurate, and useful code comments to aid developers in understanding and maintaining code.
+It should be noted that code summarization tasks encompass both code understanding and code summarization tasks.

-\textbf{Example:} Fig.~\ref{fig:codesum} attempts to explain the code generated by Fig.~\ref{fig:codegen} and automatically fill in comments.
-Typically, it involves taking source code as input and generating natural language output.
-Recently, there have been numerous works applying LLMs (GPT-3.5) to natural language description tasks for programs~\citep{N29}.

 Code summarization can be performed at different granularities, such as line-level, function-level, or module-level.
 Different levels of summarization require handling different contextual information.
 For example, function-level summarization may need to understand the inputs, outputs, functionality, and invocation relationships of functions, while module-level summarization may require understanding the functionality and interfaces with other modules.